Things You Must See In New York City

 Getting around NYC is pretty easy.
 I always recommend walking because it is part of what New Yorkers do and you can see so much more!
 Not to mention, city walking is great exercise!
 Taxi and ride apps are always available.
 The subway and bus system is also very efficient and easily accessible.

 You can purchase a Metrocard at subway stations and use it on the buses as well.
-Each ride costs $2.75, but a 7 day, unlimited ride card is $33.
-You can swipe through the turnstile and pass the card to your travel partner behind you.
+Each ride costs $2.75, but a 7 day, unlimited ride card is $33 for one person use.
+The Regular Pay Per Ride cards allow you to swipe through the turnstile and pass the card to your travel partner behind you.
 It’s actually legit to do that with up to 4 people.
-So buy one unlimited card for the trip and use it for the whole family!
+So, buy one unlimited card for the trip or load up a regular card and use it for the whole family!
 Please take Covid precautions when using public transportation.

 We all know that NYC has so much to offer, you could spend months there and not see it all.
 There are famous, historic, and exciting landmarks at every corner.
 Don’t be overwhelmed!
 Here’s a guide to the top 13 must see in New York City sites.